Providers

 Yes.
 Targeted Case Management (TCM) Services The purpose of TCM is to assist individuals in gaining access to needed medical, social, educational, and other services.
 The primary goal of TCM is to optimize the functioning of members who have complex needs by coordinating the provision of quality treatment and support services in the most efficient and effective manner.
 (See Appendix N for more information on TCM).

-1. Behavioral Health TCM Services: BH TCM services are defined, per Colorado Medicaid State Plan Amendment, as services that assist individuals diagnosed with or being assessed for a mental health disorder in gaining access to medical, social, educational, and other services.
-BH TCM services may be provided by the following qualified providers: Advanced Practice Nurse (APN), Licensed Clinical Social Worker (LCSW), Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), Licensed Addiction Counselor (LAC), Psychologist, Psy.D/Ph.D., Physician/Psychiatrist, Physician assistant (PA) BH TCM services may also be provided in a licensed CMHC by practitioners working under the supervision of a qualified provider.
+- Behavioral Health TCM Services: BH TCM services are defined, per Colorado Medicaid State Plan Amendment, as services that assist individuals diagnosed with or being assessed for a mental health disorder in gaining access to medical, social, educational, and other services.
+BH TCM services may be provided by the following qualified providers: Advanced Practice Nurse (APN), Licensed Clinical Social Worker (LCSW), Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), Licensed Addiction Counselor (LAC), Psychologist, Psy.D/Ph.D., Physician/Psychiatrist, Physician Assistant (PA) BH TCM services may also be provided in a licensed community health center (CMHC) by practitioners working under the supervision of a qualified provider.

-2. Substance Use TCM Services Substance Use TCM Services are defined, per Colorado Medicaid State Plan Amendment, as services that assist individuals diagnosed with or being alcohol or drug dependent in gaining access to medical, social, educational, and other services.
+- Substance Use TCM Services are defined, per Colorado Medicaid State Plan Amendment, as services that assist individuals diagnosed with a substance use disorder, or who are alcohol or drug dependent in gaining access to medical, social, educational, and other services.
 Substance Use TCM services must be provided by a qualified provider that is a licensed health practitioner with a certification in addiction counseling or a licensed clinician.
-Licensed health practitioners include: Advanced Practice Nurse (APN), Physician/Psychiatrist, Physician assistant.
+Licensed health practitioners include: Advanced Practice Nurse (APN), Physician/Psychiatrist, Physician Assistant (PA).

 Provider Resources